APZH/tp/docs/UserGuide.md

 ---

 ## 2. Features
-This section teaches you all the commands you can use to manage your very own virtual task list in the SchedUrMods application.
+**This section teaches you all the commands you can use to manage your very own virtual task list in the SchedUrMods application.**

----

 ### 2.1 Viewing help : `help`
 Displays all available commands for the SchedUrMods application.